Lazarus of Bethany: Narrative

 The biblical narrative of the raising of Lazarus is found in chapter 11 of the Gospel of John.
 A certain Lazarus, who lives in the town of Bethany near Jerusalem, is introduced as a follower of Jesus.
 He is identified as the brother of the sisters Mary and Martha.
-The sisters send word to Jesus that Lazarus, "he whom thou lovest is sick."
-Jesus tells his followers: "This sickness is not unto death, but for the glory of God, that the Son of God might be glorified thereby."
+The sisters send word to Jesus that Lazarus, "the one You love is sick."
+Jesus tells his followers: "This sickness will not end in death.
+No, it is for the glory of God, so that the Son of God may be glorified through it."
 Instead of immediately traveling to Bethany, according to the narrator, Jesus intentionally remains where he is for two more days before beginning the journey.
-The disciples are afraid of returning to Judea, but Jesus says: "Our friend Lazarus sleepeth; but I go, that I may awake him out of sleep."
-When the apostles misunderstand, he clarifies, "Lazarus is dead.
-And I am glad for your sakes that I was not there, to the intent ye may believe."
+The disciples are afraid of returning to Judea, but Jesus says: "Our friend Lazarus has fallen asleep, but I am going there to wake him up."
+When the apostles misunderstand, he clarifies, "Lazarus is dead, and for your sake I am glad I was not there, so that you may believe.
+But let us go to him."